-Compared to hard engineering, soft engineering approaches are less expensive, are more long term, attractive and sustainable as they work with natural processes.
-Use the tabs below to explore some of the soft engineering techniques available in managing coastlines.
+Compared to hard engineering, soft engineering approaches are less expensive and are more long-term, attractive and sustainable as they work with natural processes.
+Below we explore some of the soft engineering techniques available in managing coastlines.

 Beaches are made higher and wider by importing sand and shingle to an area affected by longshore drift to increase its height and width to provide protection from erosion or flooding by absorbing wave energy.

-Off shore dredging of sand and shingle increases erosion in other areas and affects the ecosystem.
-Large storms will require beach replenishment, increasing costs.
+Offshore dredging of sand and shingle increases erosion in other areas and affects the marine ecosystem.
+Large storms will require further beach replenishment, increasing costs.

 Managed retreat retains the natural balance of the coastal system.
 Eroded material encourages the development of beaches and salt marshes.

-Depends on amount of compensation that needs to be paid to people affected by erosion.
+It depends on the compensation that needs to be paid to people affected by erosion.

 Take a look at our coastal realignment case study on Donna Nook, Lincolnshire.